-IMPORTANT: During first two weeks in November, a System Check and Secure Browser Download will need to be performed.
+IMPORTANT: During the first two weeks in November, a System Check and Secure Browser Download will need to be performed.
 Please complete the System Check and download the Secure Browser on ALL computers (for ISE and OKAT participants, when applicable) that will be used during the exam.
-Failure to complete these activities may jeopardize the successful administration of the AUA ISE at you program.
-The AUA Site Readiness URL is: https://auasetup.starttest.com.
-Please see our Secure Browser Download and System Check Screenshots document [pdf] for additional instruction at the top of this page.
+Failure to complete these activities may jeopardize the successful administration of the examinations at your program.
+Please see the Secure Browser Download and System Check Screenshots document [pdf] for additional instruction.

 If you will be using a testing center for your exam, be sure to confirm whether the browser can stay on the computers until exam day.
 Please contact your test center administrator regarding the timing of the download.
 It is also recommended that you check with the administrator regarding availability of back up computers, should they be needed.

 The facility in which the examination is to be administered should consider the security of the exam as well as the following:

 - Two proctors must be in the room during the administration of the examination to ensure that the exam remains secure.

 - The room should have adequate ventilation, light and silence.

 - A clock and/or chalkboard for timing of the examination would be helpful although not required; a timer is included in the software on each computer screen.

 Timing of Examination

 Proctors should arrive early to the exam room with enough time to launch the AUA Secure Browser on each of the workstation that will be used before the examinees arrive.
 If examinees use personal laptops, they must arrive early so that proctors can complete the computer station set-up.
 Please see our Examinee Computer Station Set-Up [pdf] and AUA In-Service Examination Proctor Instructions documents for additional instruction on the Day of Exam: Materials page.